HireAbo/awesome-interview-questions-5000-jobs/Agriculture and Environmental Science/Agriculture/Cotton Farmer.md

 Welcome to the Cotton Farmer Interview Preparation !
 This resource is designed to help you ace your Cotton Farmer interviews with confidence.

+Agriculture, a vital sector of our economy, involves the cultivation of plants and rearing of animals for food, fiber, medicinal plants, and other products used to sustain and enhance human life.
+Environmental science, on the other hand, focuses on understanding the interactions between the environment and human activities.
+Within the agricultural sector, the role of a cotton farmer is crucial.
+Cotton farmers are responsible for growing and maintaining cotton crops, ensuring optimal soil conditions, managing pests and diseases, and harvesting the cotton bolls.
+They play a significant role in meeting the global demand for cotton, while also considering the environmental impact of their farming practices.

 ## 🚀 Overview

 Whether you're a seasoned Cotton Farmer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Cotton Farmer interviews to help you prepare and succeed.